scionproto/scion/doc/dev/design/V6AddressSupport.rst

 us 56 bits, which is quite enough unless SCION is successful beyond belief, in which case it will make sense to ask for a larger block and we'll get it.

-If we ever get a /3 block, we'll have to move which liberate more bits for ISD-AS numbers.
+If we ever get a /3 block, we'll have to move as the price to get more bits for ISD-AS numbers.
 We can't count on getting it today, so we just need to be able to move.

 So, it seems like explicitly supporting changes in prefix and address structure is a good